 Other research interests center on the use of climate model projections of future climate changes across the Northeast US.
 This work involves outputs from a suite of high-resolution regional climate models (RCMs) which, relative to coupled global climate models, can account for important local influences on climate.
 Applying these tools I seek to advance understanding of the effects of climate change across the region, including likely impacts to forests and agriculture, coastal and marine resources, human health, and a host of other important ecosystem services.

-I am also manager of the Climate System Research Center, a research facility of the Department of Geosciences, University of Massachusetts.
+I am also Associate Director of the Climate System Research Center, a research facility of the Department of Earth, Geographic, and Climate Sciences, University of Massachusetts-Amherst.

 University of Massachusetts Public Engagement Fellow, 2015